 Excellent 4 Satisfactory 3 Developing 2 Beginning 1 Relevant The written speech insightfully reflects the theme of the training.
 The speaker is able to make real world connections and relate environmental action plans.
 The written speech reflects the theme of the training.
-The speaker is able to make real world connections and relate environment al action plans.
+The speaker is able to make real world connections and relate environmental action plans.
 The written speech reflects minimally the theme of the training.
 The speaker in some parts makes superficial real world connections and relates environmental action plans.
 The written speech does not reflect the theme of the training.
 The speaker is able to make real world connections and relate environmental action plans.
-Well- develope d The written speech is clearly and logically organized with an engaging introduction, a logically sequenced body with appropriate transitions, and clear and convincing closure.
-The written speech is organized with a sufficient introduction, a logically sequenced body with appropriate transitions, and clear and closure.
+Well- developed an engaging introduction, a logically sequenced body with appropriate transitions, and clear and logically and clear and logically appropriate transitions, and clear and logically appropriate transitions.
 The written speech shows inconsistencies in organization and lack of sustained focus throughout the speech with inconsistently use transitions.
 The written speech lacks organization and there is no clear transition.
 There is no clear beginning, middle or end.

-Suitable The written speech has a unique and original presentation which comprehensive ly communicated understanding on the purpose of the speech.
+Suitable The written speech has a unique and original presentation which comprehensively communicated understanding on the purpose of the speech.
 The written speech was well presented which communicated understanding on the purpose of the speech.
 The written speech was weak in terms of unique presentation which shows a vague sense on the purpose of the speech.
-The written speech was inadequate in terms of unique presentation which reflects confusion on the purpose of the speech. ---------- --- -- --- --
+The written speech was inadequate in terms of unique presentation which reflects confusion on the purpose of the speech. ---------- -- -- --- --

-ACTIVITY 24.
-Status Update

-Update yourself with the considerations needed to be addressed in your speech through this checklist.
+ACTIVITY NO. 24: Status Update Update yourself with the considerations needed to be addressed in your speech through this checklist.

-Speech Writing Checklist
+Speech Writing

 Do you have three distinct and well-thought-out arguments?
 Do you have evidence (research) to support these arguments?
 Does your introduction briefly state the problem?
 Does your introduction include topic sentences that elude to your arguments?
 Does your introduction transition to your first argument paragraph well?
 Does your first argument paragraph include a topic sentence that firmly states your first argument?
 Do the claims you make in the first paragraph make logical sense with your first argument?
 Are all of your claims in the first paragraph supported by evidence?
 Does your first argument transition well to your second?
-Does your second argument paragraph include a topic sentence that 4. firmly states your second argument?
-5. Do the claims you make in the second paragraph make logical sense with your second argument?
+Does your second argument paragraph include a topic sentence that firmly states your second argument?
+Do the claims you make in the second paragraph make logical sense with your second argument?
 Are all of you claims in the second paragraph supported by evidence?
 Does your second argument transition well to your third?
+Does your third argument paragraph include a topic sentence that firmly states your third argument?
+Do the claims you make in the third paragraph make logical sense with your third argument?